Serviced office

 A serviced office is an office or office building that is fully equipped and managed by a facility management company, also known as an office provider, which then rents individual offices or floors to other companies.
 Serviced offices, also referred to as managed offices, flexible offices, business centers, executive suites or executive centers, are often found in the business districts of large cities around the world.
-A serviced office broker will commonly help business center owners and facility management companies to rent serviced office space.
+A serviced office broker will commonly help business center owners and facility management companies to rent serviced office space.There are also brokerage offices available.

 Companies offering serviced offices are generally able to offer more flexible rental terms, as opposed to a conventional leased office which may require furnishing, equipment, and more restrictive leases.
 Space is normally flexible, allowing for additional space to be allocated at short notice, should the size of an individual business change.
 Serviced office providers often allow tenants to share reception services, business machines and other resources, providing reduced costs and access to equipment which may otherwise be unaffordable.
 By providing businesses with access to a workplace, technology and people central to its operations, the serviced office can be considered a type of virtual office.
 Serviced offices are a central component to the flexible workspace industry.